Beerwah, Jammu and Kashmir: Transportation

 The closest airport to Beerwah is the Srinagar Airport (SXR), which is 28 km away.

-The nearest railway station to Beerwah is the Mazhama Railway Station Magam, which is 11 km away.
+The nearest railway station to Beerwah is the Mazhom Railway Station Magam, which is 11 km away.

 The Jammu and Kashmir State Road Transport Corporation (J&K SRTC) connects most major towns and cities to Beerwah through Srinagar via National Highway 1A.

 A number of private organisations also run transport companies and 24-hour taxi service.